-Through the Zoetis Young Horse Development program, AQHYA members 12 years and older receive a hands-on horse training opportunity focusing on the fundamentals of horsemanship.
+Through the Young Horse Development program, AQHYA members 12 years and older receive a hands-on horse training opportunity focusing on the fundamentals of horsemanship.
 The program is not only an excellent educational experience, it is also a lot of fun!
 Prizes and scholarships are at stake.
 Participants can showcase the skills and knowledge they have acquired for chances to win scholarships and awards.

 Prioritizing Equine Wellness

 Throughout the program, participants further their knowledge in horse health by prioritizing equine wellness.

-Participants are encouraged to help ensure their horse’s health by working closely with a veterinarian and completing the Good Start Equine Wellness Certificate.
+Participants are encouraged to help ensure their horse’s health by working closely with a veterinarian and completing the Zoetis Good Start Equine Wellness Certificate.
 The certificate outlines key aspects of horse health care to help build a solid foundation of equine wellness for both horses and youth members.
-Developed by YHD sponsor Zoetis and AQHA, the Good Start certificate records veterinary wellness exam details, including core and risk-based vaccinations, to help the weanlings excel in both health and performance.
+The Good Start certificate records veterinary wellness exam details, including core and risk-based vaccinations, to help the weanlings excel in both health and performance.

 Program Details and Deadlines

 The priority application deadline for the 2020 program is August 15, 2019, and the late application deadline is October 1, 2019.
 Apply by the priority deadline for the best chance of admission into the program and the most likely match with a horse closest to your home.
 Participants may be selected and matched with horses any time after August 15.

-Youth can participate in the Zoetis Young Horse Development Program with a donated foal or purchasing a Ranching Heritage Challenge-nominated foal from a Ranching Heritage Breeder.
+Youth can participate in the Young Horse Development Program with a donated foal or purchasing a Ranching Heritage Challenge-enrolled foal from a Ranching Heritage Breeder.

 2019 Scholarship Winners